RichardValerosoUniverse/The-Valeroso-City/README.md

     * **Key Features:** This is Visa's highest-tier card.
 It offers an extensive suite of privileges, including unlimited airport lounge access, personalized travel services, and elite status with hotel programs.

 * **World Elite:**
-    * **Target User:** These are the most exclusive cards in the Philippines, reserved for a financial institution's most valuable, high-net-worth clients.
-They are not available for general application and represent the highest level of privilege.
+    * **Target User:** This is the most exclusive card in the Philippines, reserved for a financial institution's most valuable, high-net-worth clients.
+This is not available for general application and represents the highest level of privilege.
     * High-net-worth individuals and top-tier clients, often on an invitation-only basis.
     * **Typical Income Requirement:** The minimum gross annual income can be as high as **₱2 million to ₱3 million** or more.
     * **Key Features:** This is Mastercard's pinnacle card.
 It offers the highest level of benefits, including a premium personal concierge service, and exclusive access to events.